Trusted WordPress tutorials, when you need them most.

 To exclude or include specific post tags from the search results, simply open the dropdown menu and select ‘Tags.’

-Then, type in the tag’s name.
+Then, you can go ahead and type in the tag’s name.

 Excluding tags from the WordPress search results